 Chelsea joined Watsi on December 2nd, 2014.
-Seven years ago, Chelsea joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Chelsea joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Chelsea's most recent donation traveled 1,500 miles to support Angélica, a baby girl from Guatemala, for malnutrition treatment and formula.

 Chelsea has funded healthcare for 17 patients in 6 countries.